-Please note that the links provided under each Asian snacks description are for purchases from Amazon UK.
-In the case that they cannot be ordered via Amazon UK, we may provide a link to another online commerce store that sells the popular treats.
+Please note that the links provided under each Asian snacks description are for purchases from Amazon.
+In the case that they cannot be ordered via Amazon, we may provide a link to another online commerce store that sells the popular treats.

 Pineapple cake is a Taiwanese snack which is popular all around the world.
 We deem this Asian snack suitable for gifting your family and friends when you return from your visit to Taiwan.

 You will usually see the treat in the shape of a square or rectangle.
 Also, the pineapple cake is made up of a pineapple jam filling that is encased by shortcrust pastry.
 Though named as ‘cake’, this treat resembles something closer to a biscuit or hand pie instead.

 As a delicious mid-day snack, we observe more people searching online for its recipe.